oscarvilla/kedro/README.md

 ## Why does Kedro exist?

 Kedro is built upon our collective best-practice (and mistakes) trying to deliver real-world ML applications that have vast amounts of raw unvetted data.
 We developed Kedro to achieve the following:
- - To address the main shortcomings of Jupyter notebooks, one-off scripts, and glue-code because there is a focus on creating **maintainable data science code**
+ - To address the main shortcomings of Jupyter notebooks, one-off scripts and glue-code because there is a focus on creating **maintainable data science code**
  - To enhance **team collaboration** when different team members have varied exposure to software engineering concepts
  - To increase efficiency, because applied concepts like modularity and separation of concerns inspire the creation of